Stratified Sampling | Definition, Guide & Examples

 Stratifying by multiple characteristics

 You can choose to stratify by multiple different characteristics at once, so long as you can clearly match every subject to exactly one subgroup.
 In this case, to get the total number of subgroups, you multiply the numbers of strata for each characteristic.

-For instance, if you were stratifying by both race and gender, using four groups for the former and two for the latter, you would have 2 x 4 = 8 groups in total.
+For instance, if you were stratifying by both race and gender identity, using four groups for the former and three for the latter, you would have 4 x 3 = 12 groups in total.

 Step 2: Separate the population into strata

 Next, collect a list of every member of the population, and assign each member to a stratum.

 You must ensure that each stratum is mutually exclusive (there is no overlap between them), but that together, they contain the entire population.

 Combining these characteristics, you have nine groups in total.
 Each graduate must be assigned to exactly one group.

 Step 3: Decide on the sample size for each stratum